ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 As noted in {{trustmodel}}, Verifiers and Relying Parties have trust anchor stores that must be secured.
-{{?RFC6024}} contains more discussion of trust anchor store requirements.
+{{?RFC6024}} contains more discussion of trust anchor store requirements for protecting public keys.
+Section 6 of {{NIST-800-57-p1}} contains a comprehensive treatment of the topic, including the protection of symmetric key material.
 Specifically, a trust anchor store must resist modification against unauthorized insertion, deletion, and modification.
+Besides, if the trust anchor is a symmetric key, the trust anchor store must not allow unauthorized read.

 If certificates are used as trust anchors, Verifiers and Relying Parties are also responsible for validating the entire certificate path up to the trust anchor,